 - Players should pass with both feet using 3 proper techniques - 1.
 Inside of foot "push pass" plant foot is close and pointed in the direction kicking; passing foot should make contact on the top half of the ball w/ankle locked to ensure it does not become elevated - 2.
 Outside of foot used to finesse the ball, disguise a pass or bend the ball - 3.
-Shoe lace pass used for longer distances; be sure to approach from a 45 degree angle - o Crossing the ball to near and far post targets - Chipping the ball
+Shoe lace pass used for longer distances; be sure to approach from a 45 degree angle - o Crossing the ball to near and far post targets with bent passes toward and away from goal - Chipping the ball